 If not, this is a major red flag.
 Teachers who aren’t invested in the success of their students are likely only in it for the money.
 Similarly, any teacher who says he or she can make you a star is lying to you—no teacher can turn you into Meryl Streep.
 “A good teacher introduces you to exercises and a practice that allows you to discover your pre-existing talent and then express it in all its brilliant glory,” say Garcia and Braun.
 “You have the raw material and a good teacher helps you mine it and shape it.”

-According to Backstage Expert and acting coach Joseph Pearlman, classes should be small, like private coaching in a class setting, so you have the chance to get up and work every week on a new piece.
-“Do not join a class where you are forced to work with a scene partner,” he says.
-“When actors are required to partner up, it means the teachers can pack the class like sardines, What sucks about this imposed dynamic is the inevitability that your partner doesn’t take it seriously.
+Acting classes should be small—like private coaching in a class setting—so you have the chance to get up and work on a new piece every week.
+“Do not join a class where you are forced to work with a scene partner,” advises acting coach Joseph Pearlman.
+“When actors are required to partner up, it means the teachers can pack the class like sardines.
+What sucks about this imposed dynamic is the inevitability that your partner doesn’t take it seriously.
 Why should you be shit out of luck just because your partner wasn’t prepared?”

-This correlates directly to how large the class is.
-Paul Barry says to think about it this way: “Even ignoring the time required for quick changeovers between actors, or breaks to go to the bathroom or sit and absorb what you’re learning, a three-hour class of eight actors leaves a little over 20 minutes per actor each week.
+Another thing to consider is how long you’ll have to actually act during class—something that directly correlates with the size of the group.
+Acting teacher Paul Barry says to think about it this way: “Even ignoring the time required for quick changeovers between actors, or breaks to go to the bathroom or sit and absorb what you’re learning, a three-hour class of eight actors leaves a little over 20 minutes per actor each week.
 Twenty minutes to rehearse and perform a scene, make mistakes, receive notes, make adjustments, and (hopefully) reshoot.
-Now imagine how little time you’ll receive in a class of 12, 16, or 20 people….”
+Now imagine how little time you’ll receive in a class of 12, 16, or 20 people...”

 But if you’re serious about a career in acting, you need to be serious about acquiring the tools you need to get there.
 An investment today could make all the difference in the future.